 Bitukura Gorilla Group

-Bitukura Gorilla family lives in the Ruhija sector of Bwindi Impenetrable Forest National Park in the southwestern Uganda.
+The Bitukura gorilla family lives in the Ruhija sector of Bwindi Impenetrable Forest National Park in southwestern Uganda.

-This groups turns out to be the one of the Mountain Gorilla groups in Bwindi impenetrable national park that had the most members.
-It originally had 24 members but later on reduced to 14 members including 4 Silverbacks.
+This group turns out to be one of the mountain gorilla groups in Bwindi Impenetrable National Park that had the most members.
+It originally had 24 members but later reduced to 14 members, including 4 silverbacks.

 Sadly, Karamusizi’s years of dominance and pride came to an end when the silverback breathed his last because of old age at 40 years.

-Bitukura Gorilla group shares a close bond with the Kyaguriro Gorilla Group, with whom they often get together with partly reason why their habituation never took so long.
+The Bitukura gorilla group shares a close bond with the Kyaguriro gorilla group, with whom they often get together, partly the reason why their habituation never took so long.
 Despite the loss of some members, this family is peaceful, happy and very close to one another.

-The new members who later on joined this group in 2013 and the recent birth from Ruhara has increased the tally of this family.
-The birth of a baby gorilla was a bundle of joy to the Bitukura gorilla Group, a creation Ndahura – the leader of the family is willing to guard with his own life.
+The new members who later on joined this group in 2013 and the recent birth from Ruhara have increased the tally of this family.
+The birth of a baby gorilla was a bundle of joy to the Bitukura gorilla group, a creation Ndahura—the leader of the family—is willing to guard with his own life.

-You need to purchase Rushaga gorilla trekking permits in order to trek the Bitukura group considering the fact that you have to make it at the park’s headquarters in time for the pre-briefing meeting.
+You need to purchase Rushaga gorilla trekking permits in order to trek the Bitukura group, considering the fact that you have to make it to the park’s headquarters in time for the pre-briefing meeting.

 Bitukura Gorilla Group is open every day to a maximum of 8 people.